lamtranluu/Final-Project/README.md

 - NRC Lexical, VADER...

 ## ⚙️ Method :
-1. Write a Web Scraping fucntion in Python to gather 20,000 reviews from 20 movies in IMDB website.
+1. Write a Web Scraping function in Python to gather 20,000 reviews from 20 movies on the IMDB website.
-2. Implement Data Cleaning process to clean data:
+2. Implement a Data Cleaning process to clean data:
-- remove special characters & repeated sentences which are in the bottom of each reviews
+- remove special characters & repeated sentences which are at the bottom of each review
 - change words to lower case
 - Implement Data Processing:
 - tokenize reviews, stopwords removal
-3. Sentiment Analysis with VADER & AFINN: these lexicon setiment analysis don't provide an appropiate result, as many positive sentiment still belongs to  low rating group (1-3) from audiences
+3. Sentiment Analysis with VADER & AFINN: these lexicon sentiment analyses don't provide an appropriate result, as many positive sentiments still belongs to the low rating group (1-3) from audiences
-4. Sentiment Analysicc with Classified Modeling:
+4. Sentiment Analysis with Classified Modeling:
-- Select another movie dataset (50,000 rows) from Kaggle with human labled.
+- Select another movie dataset (50,000 rows) from Kaggle with human labeled.
-- Apply 2 different feature selection to compare the accurracy: BOW & TFIDF
+- Apply 2 different feature selections to compare the accuracy: BOW & TFIDF
 - Train Logistic Regression Model with 90% accuracy
-- Aplly a better model on a data set from Marvel & DC.
+- Apply a better model on a data set from Marvel & DC.
-5. Define topic classification by using Bag of Words to extract key words, which are relevant to certain topics
+5. Define topic classification by using Bag of Words to extract keywords, which are relevant to certain topics
 <img align="center" src="https://github.com/lamtranluu/lam.labwork/blob/main/Final%20Project/Image/Screenshot%202022-03-17%20at%2021.29.01.png " width="700px">

 ## 📌 Outcomes: